manasseh-zw/webspider/README.md

-# Apollo WebSpider 🕷️
+# WebSpider 🕷️

-A high-performance web scraping microservice built with crawl4ai and FastAPI, designed for Apollo ~ Deep Research Agent.
-This service provides efficient web content extraction with support for both single-URL and batch operations.
+A high-performance web scraping microservice built with crawl4ai and FastAPI This service provides efficient web content extraction with support for both single-URL and batch operations.

 ## Features